ApplicationCraft/applicationcraft.com/source/developers/user-guide/product-guide/widget-properties-events/app-properties.html.markdown

 <td width="20">
 </td>
 <td width="740">
   This defines where to go in the current App after the Instance is submitted.
-See also [What happens after the instance is saved](/developers/user-guide/product-guide/advanced-features/data-storage-management/standard-storage-procedures/submitting-an-instance/instance-handling-with-submit-button/what-happens-after-the-instance-is-saved/) .
+See also <a href="/developers/user-guide/product-guide/advanced-features/data-storage-management/standard-storage-procedures/submitting-an-instance/instance-handling-with-submit-button/what-happens-after-the-instance-is-saved/">What happens after the instance is saved</a> .

 </td>
 </tr>